bmatsuo/go-dbus/README.markdown

 Documentation
 =============

-Look at the API on [GoPkgDoc](http://gopkgdoc.appspot.com/pkg/github.com/norisatir/go-dbus).
+**This link is not accurate** Look at the API on [GoPkgDoc](http://gopkgdoc.appspot.com/pkg/github.com/norisatir/go-dbus).

+The go-dbus provides object oriented D-Bus bindings.
+The method API is similar to package "reflect".

 Installation
 ============